thecodeteam/flocker-drivers/README.md

 The default deployment node on /vagrant/cassandra-deployment.yml is 192.168.33.10.
  * sudo docker ps (you should now see cassandra docker deployed)
- * sudo docker inspect flocker-cassandra (this shall show the volume connected, mounted as file-system on the host)
+ * sudo docker inspect flocker--cassandra (this shall show the volume connected, mounted as file-system on the host)

 - Check status of the Cassandra node
- * sudo docker exec -it flocker-cassandra nodetool status (you should get output as below)
+ * sudo docker exec -it flocker--cassandra nodetool status (you should get output as below)
- * vagrant@node2-flocker:~$ sudo docker exec -it flocker--cassandra-new-1 nodetool status
+ * vagrant@node2-flocker:~$ sudo docker exec -it flocker--cassandra nodetool status

 Datacenter: datacenter1
 =======================